 For example, let’s look at the jalapeno pepper seed pod kit from AeroGarden.
 It contains six sponges, with seeds.
 The current retail price for this is $16.95, though it’s typically on sale for around $13.50.

 The prices that I pay for sponges vary between 17 cents and 20 cents, especially since I tend to buy them on sale, or in bulk to save money.
-Here are the sponges that I use and recommend:
+Here are the sponges that I use and recommend, all available on Amazon.

 - Bio Dome Sponges from Park Seed Company (be sure to buy the 60-cell size)